EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 Can I register as a European Club Swinger if I don’t have an official handicap?

 Unfortunately not.
-The European Club Swingers League will be for players with official handicaps only.
+European Club Swingers will be for players with official handicaps only.

 If I register as a European Club Swinger, can I enter competition scores from a club outside of the UK?

-As a European Club Swinger, you can enter club competition scores from clubs in the UK and Eire affiliated to the EGU.
-You can only enter club competition scores from clubs outside of the UK which are affiliated to the EGU.
+As a European Club Swinger, you enter individual club competition scores from clubs in the UK and Eire affiliated to England Golf.
+You can only enter club competition scores from clubs outside of the UK which are affiliated to England Golf.
 We will require proof of any such affiliation.
 You can of course enter match play scores from outside of the UK.

 I live in mainland Europe, should I register as a European Club Swinger or European Fun Swinger?

-If you live in mainland Europe and your club is not affiliated to the EGU, we recommend that you register as a Fun Swinger.
+If you live in mainland Europe and your club is not affiliated to England Golf, we recommend that you register as a Fun Swinger.
 That way, you can still enter your scores from club competitions as long as you enter the gross strokes score.
 If the round was a Stableford, you will need to work out the gross strokes for each hole.
 Where you had a ‘No Score’ on any particular hole, this should be recorded as a 9.
-Please note that as a European Fun Swinger, your handicap will be controlled by the golf league organisers.
+Please note that as a European Fun Swinger, your handicap will be controlled by the organisers of Flying Club Swingers.

-Can I change which League I enter – Rest of the World Club Swingers, Rest of the World Fun Swingers, European Club Swingers or European Fun Swingers during the course of the Season?
+Can I change which League I enter – US Club Swingers, Rest of the World Club Swingers, Rest of the World Fun Swingers, European Club Swingers or European Fun Swingers during the course of the Season?

-Although you have to confirm whether you are a European or ROW Swinger on registration, you do not have to decide whether you are a Club or Fun Swinger until you submit your first score.
+Although you have to confirm whether you are a European or ROW Swinger on registration, you do not have to decide whether you are Club or Fun Swinger until you submit your first score of the season.

-However, once you have submitted your first score, you cannot then change the league you have chosen.
-If you are an existing Swinger from Season 9 and need to change from Europe to ROW or vise versa due to a relocation, please contact firstname.lastname@example.org before submitting any scores.
+Once you have submitted your first score, you cannot then change the league you have chosen.
+If you are an existing Swinger from Season 12 and need to change from Europe to ROW or vise versa due to a relocation, please contact email@example.com before submitting any scores.

 Why do I have to complete a registration form and what is the information I provide used for?